-When selling a primary home, the seller generally doesn’t have to worry about paying taxes on any profits — the IRS allows a single homeowner to forego taxes on up to $250,000 gained from the sale, and a married couple can exclude up to $500,000.
+When selling a primary home, the seller generally doesn’t have to worry about paying taxes on profits — up to a certain point.
+The IRS allows a single-filer homeowner to forgo paying taxes on up to $250,000 gained from the sale, and a married couple can exclude up to $500,000 in profit.

-But with the sale of a second home, you will be responsible for paying taxes on any profits you make, at a rate of up to 20%, depending on your tax bracket.
-For example, if you purchased the home for $400,000 and sold it for $515,000, you would be responsible for up to 20% of the $115,000 profit, or $23,000.
+With the sale of a second home, you will typically be responsible for paying taxes on any profits (capital gains) you make, at a rate of up to 20%, depending on your tax bracket.
+For example, if you purchased the home for $400,000 and sold it for $515,000, you would be responsible for anywhere up to 20% of the $115,000 profit, or $23,000.